lexGPT/project-generation-as-code-hands-on/README.md

 }
 ```

+Also delete the sample test in the `test` folder as this will not work anymore.

 Now, you have the basic structure and can use this locally instead of the default Projen setup.
 You can modify the existing project class and import from `awscdk.AwsCdkTypeScriptApp` to `CustomAwsCdkTypeScriptApp`.

 To use this custom project with `npx projen new`, you can use the `--from` option with the CLI.
 This option supports any value that you can provide to [yarn add](https://classic.yarnpkg.com/en/docs/cli/add#toc-adding-dependencies).
 For this workshop, we'll use path referencing to install the `projen-extension` dependency.
 Though this method is not recommended outside of testing, it is faster than releasing it to npm.